petros-d/docs/docs/develop-project.md

 This document explains the various ways you can modify and build your Astronomer project to fit your team's use case.
 Specifically, this guide provides instructions on how to:

-- Add DAG files to your project
+- Build and run a project
-- Add Python and OS-level packages to your project
+- Deploy changes to a project
 - Add dependencies to your project
 - Run on-build commands
-- Use the Airflow CLI
-- Add environment variables locally
+- Add connections, pools, and environment variables locally

 ## Prerequisites

-To develop locally, you need:
+To develop an Astronomer project and test it locally, you need:

 - An existing [Astronomer project](create-project).
 - [The Astronomer CLI](install-cli)
 - [Docker](https://www.docker.com/products/docker-desktop)

-## Build and Run a Project
+## Build and Run a Project Locally

 To run your Astronomer project locally, run the following command: